Generative Social Choice: Introduction

-\paragraph{Our results: A case study in generative social choice.} In addition to introducing the framework presented above, we demonstrate it in one particular setting: summarizing a large body of free-form opinions into a slate of few statements, in a representative manner.
+In addition to introducing the framework presented above, we demonstrate it in one particular setting: summarizing a large body of free-form opinions into a slate of few statements, in a representative manner.
 In this setting, participants share free-form opinions about a given policy issue on an online platform such as \emph{Polis}~\citep{SBES+21} or \emph{Remesh},\footnote{\url{https://www.remesh.ai/}} or as part of a qualitative survey.
 Then, a voting rule selects a slate of $k$ statements that is proportionally representative of the diversity and relative prevalence of viewpoints among the participant population.

 The setting of statement selection was formalized by~\citet{HKPT+23} in the language of multi-winner approval elections: If we think of statements as candidates, and of an agreement between participants and statements as binary approval votes, the slate should satisfy axioms for proportional representation from this literature such as \emph{justified representation}~(JR).
 In our work, we allow cardinal (rather than just binary) levels of participant--statement agreement.
 Furthermore, we introduce a novel strengthening of JR, \emph{balanced justified representation (BJR)}, which we believe to be particularly well suited for our statement-selection application and of independent interest.